Robustness Measures in Distributionally Robust Optimization: Examples

 For this example, KL-divergence, total variation, and the convex-combination ($\alpha=0.9$) generate the same set of robust solutions because the decision variable is scalar.
-This is not generally the case as the next example shows.
+It will be seen in Section \ref{sec:CVaRexample} that this is not generally the case.